to TIPSfromSURVIVORS.org ~ Lessons from those who lost their homes so you can protect yours.

 In time this will pass.

 Your nervous system is hyper-active right now and your body will use water more.
 Please stay hydrated and have regular meals.
 Exercise or take walks, especially with a companion.
+“Fire brain” will stop after you have a home to call “yours” during the recovery ahead and you stop moving around.

 I will never forget the brief moment I spent alone after the Whittier Fire at Cachuma Lake in Santa Barbara earlier this year.
 I deeply wish everyone could have witnessed that moment, as I’ve seen this in others affected by such loss.